Tuttle, Russell H. The College of the University of Chicago, Chicago, Illinois.

 - Human variation

 The subfield of anthropology that deals with human and nonhuman primate evolution, the biological bases of human behavior, and human biological variability and its significance.
+Physical anthropology is a branch of anthropology that investigates the evolution and diversity of humans, as well as their extinct ancestors and related nonhuman primates (Fig. 1).
 Physical anthropology is often referred to as biological anthropology to signal the close links with other biological sciences.
-The term physical anthropology is largely an American and British invention; in most European and many other countries, physical anthropologists are the only anthropologists, while persons who study behavioral aspects of the human condition are known as archeologists, ethnologists, linguists, or prehistorians.
-In Great Britain, and increasingly in the United States and elsewhere, the term human biology is also used instead of physical anthropology, especially in relation to curricula in the health sciences.
-See also: Anthropology; Archeology
+The term physical anthropology is largely an American and British invention; in most European and many other countries, physical anthropologists are the only anthropologists, whereas persons who study behavioral aspects of the human condition are known as archeologists, ethnologists, linguists, or prehistorians.
+In addition, the term human biology is often used instead of physical anthropology, especially in relation to curricula in the health sciences.
+See also: Anthropology; Archeology; Biology; Evolution; Human biological variation; Primate

 The content above is only an excerpt.